bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rigby.md

 * Many of the patterned 'kneelers' in Llandaff Cathedral were designed by John.
 * It has the only dedicated choir school in the Church in Wales and Rigby's love and expertise in music meant that for many years he was involved with the choir.
 * Rigby retired from the University of Cardiff in 1996 but for some years continued to work part-time.
-* In their turn, those friends took pleasure in the strong sense of humour which had been with John from childhood.
 * John's acute powers of observation, his lack of self-pity, his sharp wit, the one-liners and repartee never left him.
 * John had disarming charm, and will be remembered with appreciation, affection, and respect by his many friends and colleagues at Cardiff University.